Astronomy 16: Modern Astrophysics

 SC 113 (seminar room)

 There are telescope public viewings the second Tuesday of each month, at the Peter van de Kamp Observatory on the roof of the Science Center.
-The next one is on September 9, at 9 PM.
-Astro 16 students are welcome to come and help out.
+The next one is on October 14, at 8 PM.
+Though this is during fall break, if you're on campus, Astro 16 students are welcome to come and help out.
 It is also an excellent opportunity to show your friends the observatory and the view of astronomical objects through our telescope.

 Read the class announcement [pdf]